mrhelland/CommodityMarketSim/README.md

 # CommodityMarketSim

 Current status of this project:
-*Windows Forms
+- Windows Forms
-*.NET 4.72
+- .NET 4.72
-*Database not implemented (teams and commodities are hardcoded) *Generates HTML reports using a template
+- Database not implemented (teams and commodities are hardcoded)
+- Generates HTML reports using a template

+The scope of this project was significantly retracted since:
+- It was needed for an activity in my robotics class several days later
+- I could only use spare time to work on it
-The scope of this project had to be seriously constrained since it was needed for an activity in my robotics class within 4 or 5 days.
-Using spare time the basic shell is now fully functional, but the algorithms and data management are in need of further work.
+The application is a functional windows forms application, but the algorithms and data management are in need of further work.

 The ultimate goal is to port this to a SignalR ASP.net application.
 This will require some refactoring of the class libraries, so will probably end up as a separate project.